Audubon Nature Institute Public Relations Courtesy Ticket Policy

 The Public Relations courtesy ticket policy is designed for business purposes to give working journalists an opportunity to experience and cover Audubon Nature Institute attractions.
 All decisions regarding courtesy tickets are at the discretion of Audubon Public Relations.
 The following information is meant to serve as a guideline to help media determine if they may be eligible for consideration.

-- Qualifying media may request two (2) tickets per Audubon attraction (Audubon Zoo, Audubon Aquarium, and/or Audubon Butterfly Garden and Insectarium once every 12 months.
+- Qualifying media may request one (1) ticket per Audubon attraction (Audubon Zoo and/or Audubon Aquarium once every 12 months.

 - All requests must be submited through this form and received at least 2 weeks prior to the media visit.
 A copy of your organization’s letterhead and a business card must also be included.
 Due to volume and our support of conservation efforts, faxes are no longer accepted.